Sunbird-Lern/sunbird-utils/state-validate-util/README.md

       -  SELECT COUNT(*) FROM sunbird.user;
       -  Note down the count.
       -  Take backUp of cassandra db.
-      -  Run the query : select flagsvalue,updateddate from sunbird.user;
+      -  Run the query : select id,flagsvalue,updateddate from sunbird.user;
       -  verify the column flagsvalue, updateddate are updated.
 # How to run
   - require env variable to be set : </br>